 The subject site is located on the southern side of Columbus Street and has an approximate area of 1,233m2.
-This a vacant lot with some existing vegetation on the site.
+There is a dilapidated dwelling and some existing vegetation on the site.

-The proposal is for a construction of dual occupancy (detached) as two (2) single storey two-bedroom moveable dwellings with associated services and preserving six (6) existing trees.
+The proposal is for demolishing the existing dwelling, preserving existing trees and constructing two (2) single storey two-bedroom moveable dwellings with associated services.

-The lot is not within any heritage conservation area.
+The existing development is not within any heritage conservation area nor listed as a heritage item.